 Consulting firm McKinsey agrees: “The hardest part of a successful digital transformation is the cultural piece.
 Like the proverbial journey of a thousand miles, it begins with small steps.”

-Step 6 – Implement a Rigorous Improvement Cycle
+Bonus Step – Implement a Rigorous Improvement Cycle

 - Review strategic targets